Abortion Pill Information Orlando Florida

-Choices Women’s Clinic provides information on the abortion pill.
-We offer free pregnancy and sexual health services Oviedo and Orlando, Florida.
+Choices Women’s Clinic provides information on the abortion pill in Orlando, Florida.
+We offer free pregnancy and sexual health services.
 Before taking an abortion pill (RU-486) or any other medication, get information from a trusted source so that you understand how it works and the possible side effects.
 Women have trusted Choices Women’s Clinic with pregnancy decisions since 1983.
+Contact us to speak with our staff, ask a question, or schedule an appointment.

 What is the Abortion Pill?

 RU-486 otherwise known as Mifeprex (or Mifepristone) is a steroid that causes an abortion when taken orally.
 It’s actually a combination of two drugs – mifepristone and misoprostol – that cause early abortion.
 The abortion pill should not be used if it has been more than 70 days since your last period.
 It is NOT the same as the Morning After Pill, commonly sold under the trade-names PlanB One-Step® or EllaOne®

 Possible Ways the Abortion Pill May Affect Your Health: